cozycodegh/cordova-plugin-ads/README.md

 cordova plugin add cordova-plugin-ads
 ```

-2. Test that ads are working using test banners, use the id "test" to load test banners from the plugin
+2. Test that ads are working using test ads.
+Use the id `"test"` to load test ads from the plugin.
 ```
 var test_ad_id = "test";